couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-release-notes.markdown

 .NET Couchbase Client 1.3.0 includes the following features and fixes:

-* NCBC-310: Refactor Connection Pool:
+* <a href="https://www.couchbase.com/issues/browse/NCBC-310">NCBC-310: Refactor Connection Pool:</a>

 	Refactor the CouchbaseNode class so it depends upon a different implementation of the internal socket pool that utilizes a queue structure